BNDays27/sadxmi-linux/README.md

 cd sadxmi-linux
 ./setup-linux.sh
 ```
-### SteamOS/Bazzite/other imuutable Linux distros
+### SteamOS/Bazzite/other immutable Linux distros
-If youve installed Protontricks through the flatpak or are on SteamOS, clone the repo and use the `setup-immutable.sh` script
+If you've installed Protontricks through the flatpak or are on SteamOS, clone the repo and use the `setup-immutable.sh` script
 ```
 git clone https://github.com/BNDays27/sadxmi-linux
 cd sadxmi-linux